The spatial distribution of Milky Way satellites, gaps in streams and the nature of dark matter: Introduction

 A more speculative, and certainly interesting problem for the purposes of understanding the particle nature of dark matter, is the distribution of dark satellites: subhaloes that have had all of their baryons evaporated by reionisation radiation before they could form any stars \citep{Bullock_00,Benson_02}.
 The CDM model predicts the existence of such subhaloes down to scales of $1$~$\msun$ or even smaller \citep{Schneider13}.
 The presence of such subhaloes has been the subject of study in two contexts: the lensing of background galaxies and quasars by elliptical galaxies hosted in $\sim10^{13}$~$\msun$ haloes, where some detections have been reported \citep{Vegetti10,Hezaveh16} and, more pertinently for this paper, stellar streams around the MW where interactions of dark subhaloes may have ripped gaps in stellar streams \citep{Yoon11,Carlberg13,Erkal15,Bonaca19}.
 Detections of individual gaps have been reported, although it is not clear whether such gaps are indeed due to dark matter subhaloes or instead to some denser object \citep{Amorisco16,Bonaca19}.

 Finally, the apparent location of some MW satellites in a planar structure is a particularly puzzling discrepancy.
 There is considerable evidence that some luminous satellites are located in a flat plane \citep{LyndenBell76,Libeskind05,Metz08,Metz09,Lux10,Pawlowski20}.
 Whether or not such planes are rotationally coherent is much more difficult to either confirm or refute given the challenges of obtaining proper motions for satellites with sufficient precision \citep{SantosSantos20} and due to the satellites following complex orbits that are affected by the non-spherical shape of the host halo and other massive satellites \citep{Shao19}.
 The likelihood of having a MW-like plane of satellites is still an open debate, ranging from ~0.1~per~cent \citep{Pawlowski14,Shao19} to as high as 10~per~cent when accounting for the diversity of potential $\Lambda$CDM planes of satellites and the look-elsewhere effect \citep{Cautun15}.
-In CDM, planes of satellites arise from the anisotropic accretion of satellites, including group infall and filamentary accretion \citep{Kang05,Zentner05,Li08,Libeskind05,Libeksind07,Lovell2011,Shao18} and chance alignments \citep{Cautun15}.
+In CDM, planes of satellites arise from the anisotropic accretion of satellites, including group infall and filamentary accretion \citep{Kang05,Zentner05,Li08,Libeskind05,Libeksind07,Lovell2011,Shao18} and chance alignments \citep{Cautun15}; the destruction of satellites on radial orbits by the disc may also play a role, although not to a sufficient degree to alleviate the tension with observations \citep{Ahmed17}.